nbaglivo/defensive-programming-talk/PITCHME.md

 # Types help to reason about your code.

 Note:
-    When you add types you're helping the compiler to catch errors, but you are also helping yourself to understand what to expected and what you can do safely.
+    When you add types you're helping the compiler to catch errors, but you are also helping yourself to understand what are the expected inputs and what are the things that you can do safely and what are the things that you have to be careful about.

 ---